core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 # Representing YANG Data Types in CBOR {#data-types-mapping}

 The CBOR encoding of an instance of a leaf or leaf-list schema node depends on the built-in type of that schema node.
-The following sub-section defined the CBOR encoding of each built-in type supported by YANG as listed in {{RFC7950}} section 4.2.4.
+The following sub-section defines the CBOR encoding of each built-in type supported by YANG as listed in {{RFC7950}} section 4.2.4.
 Each subsection shows an example value assigned to a schema node instance of the discussed built-in type.

 ## The unsigned integer Types